Lake · River/Creek · Views · Wildflowers · Wildlife

 While the lower parts of the trail can easily be run, the upper parts of the trail are probably too steep and gravely to be safely run.

-After parking at the Devil’s Lake Trailhead, the trail proceeds through the woods and crosses a stream as it leads to the Cascade Lakes Highway.
+After parking at the Devil's Lake Trailhead, the trail proceeds through the woods and crosses a stream as it leads to the Cascade Lakes Highway.
 Just past the highway, there is a permit kiosk.
-Stop here and fill out a free permit for your hike.
+Stop here and fill out a free permit for your run.

 Beyond the permit kiosk, the trail starts to wind up through the forest as it gains the ridge which approaches the peak.
 There are a few spots in this section with views to the south.
 But most of the excitement lies ahead.
 You'll know that you are near the top of this section when you pass a large rock on your right at a switchback.
 Things start to open up shortly.